simplybusiness/rabbit_feed/README.md

 _This only applies if you've started the consumer with the `--daemon` option._

+### Console Consumer

+    bundle exec bin/rabbit_feed console --environment test --config spec/fixtures/configuration.yml --logfile test.log --pidfile rabbit_feed.pid --verbose

+The console consumer will accept any event from any application and will print the event metadata and payload to the console.
+This is useful during development to get instant feedback on the events being published.

 ## Event Definitions DSL

 Provides a means to define all events that are published by an application.
 Defines the event names and the payload associated with each event.
 The DSL is converted into a schema that is serialized along with the event payload, meaning the events are self-describing.
 This is accomplished using Apache [Avro](http://avro.apache.org/docs/current/).
 This also validates the event payload against its schema before it is published.